 Types of Plants for Cottage Gardens

 Most importantly, cottage gardens do best when you plant with plants that are native to your area.
-Plant a mixture of low and tall plants for visual effect and dimension and intertwine them in various areas of the garden.
+Plant a mixture of low and tall plants for visual effect and dimension, and intertwine them in various areas of the garden.

 Anchor plants: Anchor plants are plants that are anchored to the garden in one space and stay put.
 They do not self-seed or migrate anywhere.
 They provide beauty and a sense of consistency in the garden.
 These types of plants are floral bushes and ornamental trees like roses, lilacs, lavender, dogwood, redbuds, magnolia, cherry blossoms, etc.

 Climbers: Climbers provide height and dimension in the cottage garden.
-Place them along the backside of the cottage garden to grow and climb up fences, walls, or surrounding buildings like the side of the home or sheds.
+Place them along the backside of the cottage garden to grow and climb up fences, walls, or surrounding buildings, like the side of the home or sheds.
 You can even place them in the center of the garden to grow and climb up an obelisk.
 Some beautiful cottage floral climbers can include wisteria, roses, clematis, star jasmine, honeysuckle, hydrangea, sweet pea, passion flower, Virginia creeper, crossvine, morning glory, black-eyed Susan, etc.

 Self-Sowers: Planting floral self-sowers in the cottage garden is a very easy and cheap way of filling out your garden beds quickly.
 Just be prepared to control them to keep them from becoming out of control.
 Some self-sowing cottage flowers can include zinnias, borage, cosmos, echinacea, columbine, cornflower, larkspur, marigold, calendula, pansy, alyssum, daisy, asters, petunia, lupine, etc.

 Migrants: Migrants in the cottage garden are another easy and cheap way to help quickly fill up the garden beds.
 These plants require regular dividing and spreading out in other garden beds or spaces as they multiply on their own quickly.
-These can include tulips, bearded irises, hostas, daylily, ferns, peonies, yarrow, etc.
+These can include tulips, bearded irises, hostas, daylilies, ferns, peonies, yarrow, etc.

 Finishing Touches for Cottage Gardens

 Add paths and structure to the cottage garden with traditional materials like brick, stone, gravel, or dirt pathways and tall garden obelisks.
-Add finishing touches to the design of the cottage garden by fixating certain areas with small fences, water features, bird baths, old rockers, trellises, antiques, and vine-covered arbors.
+Add finishing touches to the design of the cottage garden by fixing certain areas with small fences, water features, bird baths, old rockers, trellises, antiques, and vine-covered arbors.

 Summary

-If you were encouraged by this post, I invite you to check out my FREE Self-Sufficiency Academy for fun free printables, planners, and charts.
+If you were encouraged by this post, I invite you to check out my FREE Printables Page for fun free printables, planners, and charts.

-ENTER MY FREE SELF-SUFFICIENCY ACADEMY HERE
+ENTER MY FREE Printables Page HERE

 Hollyhocks: How to Grow and Care for Hollyhocks